-So the question is, why are accessibility considerations one of the first things to get cut from projects when resources or time become scarce?
+The question still remains, why are accessibility considerations low priority and one of the first things to get cut from projects when resources or time become scarce?

 © Mindymorgan, CC BY-SA 4.0

-GAAD was originally inspired by a single blog post written by a web developer named Joe Devon back in 2011.
-In it, he called for developers to come together and work to bridge the accessibility gap by raising awareness and global standards.
+GAAD was originally inspired by a single blog post written by a web developer, Joe Devon, over 10 years ago, in 2011.
+In it, he called on developers to come together and work to bridge the accessibility gap by raising awareness and global standards.

 © Teo Yu Siang and the Interaction Design Foundation, CC BY-NC-SA 3.0

 Usability and Accessibility

 “When we design something that can be used by those with disabilities, we make it better for everyone.”

 The current state of accessibility leaves a lot to be desired, but if each person, whether you’re a designer, developer or user, took it upon themselves to advocate for accessibility, we’re that much closer to a more inclusive future.
 Conduct an accessibility audit of your product, your company’s products or products you use.
 There are many free online resources that can help get you started with an accessibility evaluation.